 • Gloves, preferably designed for use with a motorcycle and which, as well as providing warmth, will give good protection against knocks and abrasions to the hands and fingers.

 • Stout footwear.
-Ideally your footwear should give support to the ankle and have good, rubber soles.
+Ideally, your footwear must cover your ankles and have good rubber soles.

 Items of outer clothing which by themselves are not acceptable during training

 If your instructor feels that you are inappropriately dressed and are unable to put the matter right before your ride starts, he may decide not to let you continue, in which case you will be required to re-book your course for another day.
 A re-booking fee may be charged in addition to the course fee.
 (See details of the fees here.)

 If you have Special Needs of any sort then please ensure that you make this known at the time of booking.

 Good Luck and enjoy the course!